george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 cupcake.addEventListener("click", runCupcakeAnimations);
 ```

 Finally if you want to make things really snazzy you can add fade effects (like the logo animation) by varying `fill-opacity` - I'll leave you to work that one out!
-As allways the full code for all these animations is on my <a href="https://github.com/george-pearson" class="blue-link">Github</a>.
+As always the full code for all these animations is on my <a href="https://github.com/george-pearson" class="blue-link">GitHub</a>.

 ## Further reading
 * <a class="blue-link" href="https://jakearchibald.com/2013/animated-line-drawing-svg/">Jake Archibald's blog post on this in 2013!</a>